Today: Review of Belmond Hotel Caruso in Ravello, Italy

 - The property’s truly jaw-dropping infinity swimming pool is often listed among the best hotel pools in the world.
 Built in 2005 on the domain’s highest point, the pool is an architectural triumph which appears to be suspended over the Amalfi coastline, taking full advantage of the phenomenal vistas.
 The pool is adequately sized and lined with very comfortable white-cushioned sun loungers and umbrellas.
 Clay pots filled with pink and white flowers decorate the stone-tile deck.
 Pool services include the concierge delivering an iPod pre-loaded with your choice of music, or a fresh fruit appetizer or cocktail to the side of the pool as you swim.

 - There’s also a small villa in the gardens with an air-conditioned gym on the ground floor and an intimate spa upstairs.
 The gym, though small, has a full range of cardio equipment and weight machines, all positioned in front of a window with a distracting, panoramic view of the coastline – the perfect way to forget how hard the workout is.
 A personal trainer is also available.
 The first-floor wellness centre offers a well-constructed menu of essential treatments using products by Aromatherapy Associates and Sothys.
 Treatments are tailored for face, body, hair or beauty, with massages and aromatherapy experiences offered alongside specialist rituals, such as a 140-minute mothers and daughters wellness package.

 - Dining facilities at the hotel include the fine dining Belvedere restaurant and a casual poolside restaurant.
 Belvedere restaurant provides a stellar dining experience – with focus on authentic Italian cuisine – which surpasses the view.
 The restaurant’s terrace – from where you can admire the breathtaking views of the Amalfi Coast – is shaded by a canopy, so that guests can eat outside without being affected by the sun.
 Breakfast is also served here, with a beautifully displayed buffet in one of the salons complemented by an a la carte menu for eggs.
-The poolside restaurant – which has the stunning infinity pool as the backdrop – offers an easygoing menu of Italian favourites, a lavish salad bar and authentic Neapolitan pizza straight from a wood-fired oven.
+The poolside restaurant – which has the stunning infinity pool as the backdrop – offers an easygoing menu of Italian favorites, a lavish salad bar and authentic Neapolitan pizza straight from a wood-fired oven.